Gale & Polden: Early years

-The firm of Gale and Polden was founded near Brompton Barracks at Chatham, James Gale opening his bookshop there at No 1 High Street, Old Brompton in 1868.
+The firm of Gale & Polden was founded near Brompton Barracks at Chatham, James Gale opening his bookshop there at No 1 High Street, Old Brompton in 1868.
 Soon Gale acquired his first printing press, which he set up in a wooden shed in the garden at the rear of his house.
-Through his contacts with the Headquarters of the Chatham Military District Gale obtained a printing contract for the printing of the Garrison Directory.
+Through his contacts with the headquarters of the Chatham Military District Gale obtained a printing contract for the printing of the Garrison Directory.

 In 1873 Gale printed and published his first book, Campaign of 1870–1: The Operations of the Corps of General V. Werder by Ludwig Lohlein, late Captain 1st Baden Bodyguard Grenadier Regiment.
 At this time Gale's printing works had three hand presses and only enough metal type to print sixteen pages at a time.
 Gale's staff was made up of three compositors, a bookbinder, a die stamper and three boys.
 His wife managed the shop's book and stationery sales, assisted by one of the boys.